-FP is the primary compensation component for all employee of the Bank.
-Management will decide on the amount of FP for each employee where management will take into account factors such as the employee's performance, prevailing market or industry level of remuneration and the position held by the employee.
+FP is the primary compensation component for all employees of the Bank.
+Management will decide on the amount of FP for each employee where management will take into account factors such as the individual employee's performance, prevailing market or industry level of remuneration and the position held by the individual employee.